 The MA in Ethics was established in 2010 in the context of the ongoing demand for expertise in ethical analysis and decision-making.
 The underpinning philosophy of the MA programme is that ethical issues, challenges and dilemmas are best explored by examining them from a wide spectrum of ethical theories and by developing an active and creative interaction between theory and practice.
 The course provides participants with a grounding in the foundations of ethics, human rights and social justice.
 Participants will also develop the necessary ethical analysis and decision-making skills to apply ethical perspectives and principles to real-life and professional dilemmas.
 As such the programme aims to "add value" to continuing professional development.

 The programme is part-time, over two years.
-Lectures take place on Tuesday evenings and on 2 Saturdays in the first year.
-Course participants take the two core foundation modules, Introduction to Ethics and Readings in Ethics.
-Thereafter, course participants choose 4 other option modules from the following list:
+Lectures take place on Tuesday eveninstarting at 6pm and on 2 Saturdays in the first year.
+Course participants take six taught modules, all of which are core:

 - Global Bioethics

 Introduction to Ethics: This module provides a comprehensive introduction to ethics to enable course participants to further explore key contemporary ethical issues.
 The module explores how ethical theories influence ethical decision-making and provide frameworks for ethical reasoning and analysis.

 Human Rights & Social Justice: This module will explore human rights in the context of global and social justice.
 It will offer a historical outline of the tradition of thinking about justice and the development of natural and human rights within this tradition.

 Business Ethics: This module is designed to provide course participants with the necessary conceptual tools to analyse ethical dilemmas in the world of business at the beginning of the twenty-first century.
 It will train and enhance students' skills in applying ethical theories to a wide range of business ethics topics.